Lead(II) oxide

 Lead(II) oxide, also called lead monoxide, is the inorganic compound with the molecular formula PbO.
+It is insoluble in water.
 It occurs in two polymorphs: litharge having a tetragonal crystal structure, and massicot having an orthorhombic crystal structure.
 Modern applications for PbO are mostly in lead-based industrial glass and industrial ceramics, including computer components.

 Types

 Lead oxide exists in two polymorphs: